Fleishman-Lab/denovoKemp/README.md

 ## Methodology

-The repository provides xmls, flag files and examples of a command lines for each step.
+The repository provides xmls, flag files and examples of command lines for each step.
 Follow the provided scripts in the different subdirectories.
 Inital pdb files are in the working_pdb directory.

 - **Step 1:** Combinatorial assembly and design of protein backbones using homologous fragments, followed by PROSS design calculations for stability.
 - **Step 2:** Geometric matching of the KE theozyme to each backbone structure and optimization of the active site using Rosetta.